Square-tailed kite: Conservation status

 Square-tailed kites are classified on the IUCN Red List as Least Concern.
 This classification is a result of the species large range, wide distribution, and stable population trends, though the species has previously been classified as Vulnerable (1994–96) and has a range of different classifications at state levels.
 In New South Wales the species is considered Vulnerable, while it is considered Threatened in Victoria, Endangered in South Australia, and Rare in Queensland.

 Due to the stable population trend for this species, and its IUCN Red List classification of Least Concern, there are no active conservation efforts specific to this species.
 The species will benefit from any environmental protections in place across its range that preserve suitable square-tailed kite habitat, as well as revegetation of open or urban areas.

 Behaviour

 Flight

 Square-tailed kites can glide or soar, depending on the positioning of their wings.
-For gliding, the birds wing are held in medium modified dihedral, and when soaring the wings are in a medium to strong dihedral, and the tips of the primary flight feathers are curled up.
+For gliding, the bird's wings are held in medium modified dihedral, and when soaring the wings are in a medium to strong dihedral, and the tips of the primary flight feathers are curled up.
 These birds are well suited to flight, and use these techniques to travel in or above the tree canopy.
 They are rarely seen on the ground.